adithyabhat/Blogposts/swift-multipart-formdata.md

-title: Swift 4 and iOS: Posting multipart form data using URLSession
+## Swift 4 and iOS: Posting multipart form data using URLSession
-tags: swift,ios,ios-urlrequest

 For posting multi part form data in Swift iOS, you need to have the data formatted in a specific format.
 The content has to contain a boundry constant, at the start and end.